-Nicaragua frees 222 opponents, sends them to US
+Nicaragua frees 222 opponents of Ortega, sends them to US

 The Nicaraguan opposition’s latest count on “political prisoners” held had been 245.
 It was not immediately clear who was not released.

-The U.S. official said the United States facilitated the transportation of the freed individuals to the United States, where they will be paroled for humanitarian reasons into the country for a period of two years.
-The plane landed at Washington’s Dulles International Airport shortly before midday.
+The U.S. official said the freed prisoners will be paroled for humanitarian reasons into the United States for a period of two years.
 The official said all of those who left Nicaragua did so voluntarily and are to receive medical and legal assistance upon arrival in the U.S.

-A Nicaraguan judge read a statement saying that the 222 prisoners had been “deported.”
+A Nicaraguan judge read a statement saying the 222 prisoners had been “deported.”

 Octavio Rothschuh, a magistrate on the Managua Appeals court, said the deportation was carried out under an order issued Wednesday that declared the prisoners “traitors to the country.”
 He said they were deported for actions that undermined Nicaragua’s independence and sovereignty.